Business Continuity — Training and Certification

 Risk Management in Business Continuity

-Identification, analysis and treatment of risks affecting critical activities.
+Identification, analysis and treatment of risks affecting critical activities and continuity objectives.

 View course